jd-13/syndicate-donations/README.md

 ```
 Ie. it includes matching donations for sales via donation receipts, but not those sales themselves as this amount was already donated by the customers who provided the receipts.

 *Sales via donation receipts have only been supported since June 2023*
+*The matching fund originally started at $500, but an additional $500 was added in October 2023*

 Month          | Sales (whiteelephantaudio.com) | Sales (donation receipts) | Donated | Remaining matching fund
 -------------- | ------------------------------ | ------------------------- | ------- | -----------------------